infinyon/fluvio/examples/docker-compose/README.md

 ## Running Locally

-Clone this repo using `git clone https://github.com/infinyon/fluvio.git` and cd into `./fluvio/examples/docker-compose`, then run `docker compose up --build`.
+Clone this repo using `git clone https://github.com/infinyon/fluvio.git` and cd into `./fluvio/examples/docker-compose`, then run `docker compose up`.

-> Optionally you can run on detached mode `docker compose up --build -d` so
+> Optionally you can run on detached mode `docker compose up -d` so
 > Fluvio runs in the background.

 Then use the `fluvio` CLI to connect to the cluster running in Docker, to do